James walked into the bunker behind some young mercs, a bunch of gang-bred newbs all wearing a Red Cobra logo.

 He pulled out his pocket watch, checked his direction, put his watch away, and took toward the west street.
 It was time to get moving anyway.

-There were a dozen dead mercs on this new street, some ripped apart, some partially eaten, but all dead.
+There was a dozen dead mercs on this new street, some ripped apart, some partially eaten, but all dead.
 Whatever had killed them had moved on, and that something was big, but that was not his problem.
-This breacher was probably a Class Three, maybe even a Class Four, so his only problem was avoiding it altogether.
+This new, unknown breacher was probably a Class Three, maybe even a Class Four, so his only problem was avoiding it altogether.
 Whatever the case, these mercs hadn’t stood a chance.

 He ignored them and continued on in the direction his watch had indicated; his original mission was to find artifacts, after all.